 For now, I’ll jump right in and introduce Jessica Douglass.
 I’ve been reporting almost exclusively on “Stories of Resilience” as our floral community adapts and adjusts creatively to the COVID-19 pandemic.
 And you’ll hear that theme continue in my interview with Jessica.

-Find and follow Alison at these social places:
+Find and follow Flowers and Weeds at these social places: